AshutoshAgarwal01/Kaggle-Job-Salary-Prediction/README.md

 # The Data
 There were four files availbale initially, I have merged them to make the problem simpler.
 There are two files available now.
-JobData.csv and
-location_tree.txt
+* JobData.csv :  contains data for many job posting across varios industries.

-location_tree.txt has a fairly simple but non-standard format for the a hierarchy of UK locations.
+* location_tree.txt : has a fairly simple but non-standard format for the a hierarchy of UK locations.
-JobData.csv contains data for many job posting across varios industries.

 I want to predict SalaryNormalized.